 Then have students put the blocks in the right order (hundreds, tens, ones).

 You can do a similar activity with images of number blocks on a worksheet or task card.

 For more place value practice, I’ve created a set of place value task cards.

 Want just the place value task cards?
 You can get those here.

-Looking for place value task cards AND more resources you can use for math, phonics, science, physical education, class?
-Join the Top Notch Teaching Club!
-You get access to loads of my products (more added regularly, including exclusive products just for members).
+Looking for more resources you can use for phonics, reading, spelling, and vocabulary?
+Join the Top Notch Literacy Club!
+You get access to ALL of my literacy products (more added regularly, including exclusive products just for members).

-Get the best value with place value practice task cards AND loads of other resources for one low monthly price.
-Join the Top Notch Teaching Club here.
+Get the best value with literacy resources for one low monthly price.
+Join the Top Notch Literacy Club here.